ericmedvet/slides/intro-ml-er-2223/03-supervised-evaluation.md

 ## The perfect classifier (upper bound)

-A classifier that works exactly as $S$:
+A classifier that works exactly as $s$:

 $$f\\subtext{perfect}(x) = s(x)$$